The Forbidden Rite

 The Forbidden Rite is a 1962 Australian television play.
 It is a filmed ballet - the first ballet written in Australia exclusively for TV.
 The ABC did regularly broadcast ballet at the time.

 It was a joint effort of producer, choreographer Rex Reid and composer Robert Hughes.

 Plot

-On a Mediterranean island, a tourist party inspects the ruins of a shrine built to the goddess of love.
+On a Mediterranean island, a tourist party inspects the ruins of a shrine built for the goddess of love.